pdwrc/rc-light-controller/USER-GUIDE.md

 Keep clicking, and you will eventually see a single flash, indicating that you have cycled back to the first item.

-After the flashes, some lights or all lights may stay on.
+After the flashes, some lights may stay on.
 This helps show your current position or the current setting, and is explained below.

 Note that you don't have to wait for the flashes.
 For example, click three times in quick succession and you will end up on the fourth item.

 The menu has number of sub-menus.
 Long-clicking on the item in the menu will take you into the sub-menu.
-The first item in a sub-menu is always "up" and will take you back into your previous position in the previous menu.
+The first item in a sub-menu is always "up" and will take you back into in the previous menu.
 Short clicks will cycle you through the options in the sub-menu.

 ## Changing settings